benfff85/advent-of-code-2019/README.md

 Sorting signals, lists of lists/integers.

 Paused for a while before this one.
 Imported Jackson to help with the input parsing, difficult to deal with collections of different types in Java (Integer / List), ended up just treating them all as Objects and checking types with instanceof.
 Used the new feature to allow binding to a variable directly in the instance of clause.
 Also implemented custom compare function for the packets.

+## Day 14

+Falling sand!

+Wrote utility methods for finding the min/max x/y coordinates in a grid and also utility method for finding ranges of points between two points.
+The grid utils came in handy for this one.
+Saved some time and confusion by making the Y values negative.

+Notable use of Apache Math's int ranges
+> toList(new IntegerSequence.Range(min(p1.x, p2.x), max(p1.x, p2.x), 1))